shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_4/tutorial_4.md

 * And how do we write the recursive case then?
 * Now write the code for the helper!

-And finally, write the definition of `count` itself.
+And finally, write the definition of `count/iter` itself.
 * * *

 ## Problem 4 - `any?`